 • In Salmagundi, Snyder suggests that the concept of contagion may help us to understand the remarkable spectacles of censorship on display across the higher education landscape

-• In Inside Higher Ed, Snyder and Khalid maintain that partisan politics prevents the left from seeing threats to campus free expression
+• In Inside Higher Ed, Khalid and Snyder maintain that partisan politics prevents the left from seeing threats to campus free expression

 (They offer a more extended analysis in this same vein in their co-authored paper, "Not a Vast Right-Wing Conspiracy: Why Left-Leaning Faculty Should Care About Threats to Free Expression on Campus")